Broke-Developers/File-Type-Based-Structure/README.md

 > As mentioned all pub-subs that affect multiple subdomains must happen in `sharedStore`.
 To achieve this goal we must initiate the `sharedStore`, so putting `useSharedStore()` in pinia plugin setup will initiate it and this is obligatory.

 > [!TIP]
 > In this structure we use recommended vue state manager pinia.
 Also, it is a good practice to have `.store` at the end of actions, state, and getters files, and index.js is the place where the store is created.
+> You can use `eventBus` lib provided in this structure.

 ### utils
 <img src="https://github.com/user-attachments/assets/f3163c07-5aae-4444-8d84-1a056a10a818" width="20px" height="20px"/>